Diminishing Domain Bias by Leveraging Domain Labels in Object Detection on UAVs: Experimental Results and Ablations

-From Table \ref{table:visdrone-freeze}, we can make three observations: First, the altitude-experts improve over the baseline DE-FPN on the whole validation set and all domains individually if more than the second stage is shared.
+From Table \ref{table:visdrone-freeze}, we can make four observations: First, the altitude-experts improve over the baseline DE-FPN on the whole validation set and on all domains individually if more than up until the second stage is shared.
 The performance drop of Altitude@0 and Altitude@1 is likely caused by overfitting on the small domain H, on which the performance drop is -0.5 mAP$_{50}$.
+Note that Altitude@0 essentially has a separate model for each domain.
 Second, there seems to be an upward trend in performance, peaking at the fourth stage and dropping at the fifth stage.
-Third, improvements are seen for all experts: +1.3, +0.8 and +0.4 mAP$_{50}$ for the altitude-, angle- and time-experts, respectively.
-Furthermore, the performance improvements are seen in the domain-sensitive metric mAP$_{50}^{\text{avg}}$, yielding +1.2, +1.2 and +0.6 points for the respective experts.
+Third, improvements are seen for all experts: +1.3, +0.8 and +0.4 mAP$_{50}$ for the \hbox{Altitude-,} Angle- and Time-experts, respectively.
+Furthermore, the performance improvements are also seen in the domain-sensitive metric mAP$_{50}^{\text{avg}}$, yielding +1.2, +1.2 and +0.6 points for the respective experts.
+Lastly, the additional training time is low, with 8\%, 6\% and 7\% for the most accurate domain experts.
+As it yielded the best results, we always freeze until the $4$th stage for VisDrone from here on.

 Table \ref{table:visdrone-multi-altitude-angle} shows that sharing along two and three domain dimensions is advantageous.
-The altitude-angle@4-experts and the altitude-angle-time@4-experts improve DE-FPN on all domains individually and overall.
+The Altitude-angle@4-experts and the Altitude-angle-time@4-experts improve DE-FPN on all domains individually and overall.
 In particular, we obtain a +1.8 and +2 mAP$_{50}^\text{avg}$ increase, respectively.
-The standard metrics mAP and mAP$_{50}$ show an improvement as well, albeit a lower one which is attributed to the failure of these metrics to capture domain imbalances in the validation set.
-This contrast is, furthermore, seen in underrepresented domains being improved the most.
-For example, the altitude-angle-time@4-experts improve the performance on the domain M+A+N, which only contains 348 images (see Table \ref{table:visdrone-count}), from 51.6 mAP$_{50}$ to 56.5 mAP$_{50}$.
+The standard metrics mAP and mAP$_{50}$ show an improvement as well, albeit a lower one which is attributed to the failure of these metrics to capture domain imbalances in the validation set (see Figure \ref{table:visdrone-count}).

+This contrast is, furthermore, seen in underrepresented domains being improved the most, suggesting the diminished domain bias.
+For example, the Altitude-angle-time@4-experts improve the performance on the domains M+A+N and H+B+D, which only contain roughly 4\% and 8\% of all objects (see Figure \ref{table:visdrone-count}), from 51.6 mAP$_{50}$ to 56.5 mAP$_{50}$ and 35.6 mAP$_{50}$ to 39.6 mAP$_{50}$, respectively.

-Similar observations can be made from Table \ref{table:multi-exp-visdrone}, where the altitude-time@4- and angle-time@4-experts both improve by +1.8 mAP$_{50}^{\text{avg}}$.
+Similar observations can be made from Table \ref{table:multi-exp-visdrone}, where the Altitude-time@4- and Angle-time@4-experts both improve by +1.8 mAP$_{50}^{\text{avg}}$.